Cities of Sound

 Greatest Hits Radio listener

-The challenge of securing contributors during Covid restrictions was solved by employing media students from across five UK Universities, who reached out to listeners and recorded audio using online technologies.
-Students also carried out research roles and sourced historic archival audio (with assistance from British Pathe).
-Support from the Audio Content Fund allowed the students to be paid an industry wage for their work on the project.
-Detailed feedback and guidance from the production team and station management provided them with feedback throughout the series.
+The logistical challenge of securing contributors under Covid restrictions was met by working with media students from five UK universities, who recorded interviews remotely using online technologies, carried out research, and sourced historic archival audio with assistance from British Pathé.
+Audio Content Fund support enabled students to be paid at an industry wage throughout — providing financial support at a particularly difficult time for those entering the sector.

 Links: